BGSpiegl/GCparagon/src/GCparagon/README.md

 ![p01_w_gc_ol_sm](https://github.com/BGSpiegl/GCparagon/blob/including_EGAS00001006963_results/preset_computation/target_output-preset2/P01/P01.W_gc_outliers_removed_smoothed.heatmap.png?raw=true)

 ## Optimization of Combining Results from Preselected Regions
-From v0.6.0 on, fragment attribute counts form preselected genomic intervals are combined using a linear combination such that their simulated cfDNA fragment GC content distribution approximates the FGCD of the reference genome without dropping information gathered from individual regions.
+From v0.6.0 on, fragment attribute counts from preselected genomic intervals are combined using a linear combination such that their simulated cfDNA fragment GC content distribution approximates the FGCD of the reference genome without dropping information gathered from individual regions.
 The range of weights from which the linear combination of genomic interval FGCDs is created is: [0.1, 10].